reTHINK-project/dev-discovery/README.md

 Additional libraries and configurations in order to run the discovery service:

 1) Solr Setup
- a.)
-Download/Install Solr from www.apache.org/dyn/closer.lua/lucene/solr/6.0.0
+ a.) www.apache.org/dyn/closer.lua/lucene/solr/6.X.Y (look for latest version) I use 6.0.0

  b.)
 Make sure to set JAVA_HOME environment varaible

  c.)
 Once Solr is installed create a core called "rethink"

    There might be differences btw.
 Linux and Windows to do this:
-   In windows it is done by command line  "solr create -c rethink"
+   In windows it is done by command line
+   "solr start"
+   "solr create -c rethink"

    you can check the rethink core by opening a browser and call
 	 http://localhost:8983/solr/rethink/select?q=*:*